 Kava Plant Component Parts

-Waka: Fijian word for the roots of the kava plant.
+Waka: Fijian word for the roots of a Piper Methysticum plant.
 Typically, the kavalactone content of the roots are about 2X as strong as the stump portion, but with the strength there also comes a much stronger or more peppery taste.

 Lawena: Fijian word for the basal stem of the kava plant, the thick, fleshy stump or base of the root.
 This part of the kava plant often has a lower concentration of kavalactones and is somewhat weaker than the lateral roots but often tastes much smoother.